HomeGuidesAPI Reference

 Optimizely Properties

-When an optimizely.properties file is available within the runtime classpath it can be used to provide default values of a given Optimizely Feature Experimentation resource.
+You can use an available optimizely.properties file within the runtime classpath to provide default values of a given Optimizely Feature Experimentation resource.
 Refer to the resource implementation for available configuration parameters.

 An example optimizely.properties file: